learn-co-curriculum/cssi-prework-python-dictionaries/README.md

 ## Dictionaries
 When you open up a dictionary, what do you see?
 Words and their definitions.
-Dictionaries function are like that - they contain pairs of keys, which are usually words, and values.
+Dictionaries work like that - they contain pairs of keys, which are usually words, and values (their definitions).
 Dictionaries are like lists, but instead of having numbers as indexes, the indexes are something else - usually strings.
 Check it out:

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/cssi-4.10-python-dictionaries/master/images/dictionary.png">